Anadea/anadea_blog/content/posts/top-ai-agent-development-companies/index.md

 ## Which Companies Are Best for Custom AI Agent Development?

 Anadea approaches agent development as a core part of full-cycle product engineering.
 Their portfolio features production-ready systems designed for specific business problems, including a private-equity deal-sourcing agent and a legal-document tool that cuts medical record review times from days to minutes.
 They deploy LangChain and LangGraph frameworks within the client infrastructure, backed by GDPR, HIPAA, and ISO 27001 compliance for highly regulated markets.

+Tensorway treats custom agent work as an engineering problem with a deadline attached.
+They scope the single workflow with the highest strategic value, set KPIs against it, and deliver a functional MVP within a month on an API-first FastAPI and Kubernetes stack that connects to Salesforce, SAP, or a custom platform.
+Their delivered agents span LLM-powered tutoring and document understanding that extracts structured data from invoices and scanned files, and every model integration is validated with evaluation frameworks like HELM and lm-eval-harness, so agent quality is measured rather than asserted.

 S-PRO specializes in bespoke agents for banking and finance.
 They build secure retrieval-augmented pipelines with ISO 27001 and ISO 27701 certifications.
 By providing self-hosted deployment options, they cater directly to financial institutions that need custom automation but face strict restrictions against external cloud data transfers.